What is an Employment Contract?

 Restrictive Covenants in Employment Contracts

-Even if you already have signed an agreement with a restrictive covenant or another problematic term, you should consider contacting an employment lawyer to make sure you understand your legal rights and obligations.
+Even if you already have signed an agreement with a restrictive covenant or another problematic term, you should consider contacting an employment lawyer to make sure you understand your legal rights and obligations and to discuss your options.

 Understanding Your Employment Contract

 Our attorneys are experienced at reviewing, interpreting and explaining employment contracts in terms that make sense to you.
-It generally is a good idea to have an attorney review your contract before you accept a new job, or help you negotiate an employment contract.
+Generally, before you accept a new job it is a good idea to have an attorney review and help you negotiate your employment contract.
 It also can be important to discuss your current employment agreement with a lawyer if you are considering accepting a new job.
 Similarly, we can help you understand your rights under your current employment contract if you are having a dispute with your employer, or if you simply want to understand your rights and obligations.